yorhun/urban-rural-temperatures/README.md

 3. **Calculations over Rolling Window**: The standard deviation of rural temperature is calculated using a 30-day rolling window

 ## Ideas for the future
+- **Make daily ETL scripts run serverless**:
+   Lambda could be used instead of micro machine (Lambda can be preferred over Glue because Glue needs additional setup to access public internet like a NAT gateway)
 - **Document Deployment Steps**:
    Document the steps needed to deploy the pipeline, database and form connection to dashboard
 - **Make location pairs more easily configurable**:
    Make it easier to configure which urban-rural location pairs are examined
-- **Make the ETL scripts run serverless**:
-   Glue could be used instead of micro machine
 - **Daily Pattern Analysis**:
    Examine urban-rural temperature differences by hour of day
 - **Seasonal Analysis**: